vippsas/vipps-qr-api/vipps-qr-api.md

 If the endpoint succeeds, the QR code has been created.

 **Please note:** The QR code will not be returned from the endpoint.
-Instead the merchant needs to call the dedicated [GET endpoints](#fetching-the-merchant-qr-codes) described below.
+Instead, the merchant needs to call the dedicated [GET endpoints](#fetching-the-merchant-qr-codes) described below.

 ### How to update or delete a Merchant Callback QR code

 The QR code is based on the `merchantQrId` and `merchantSerialNumber`.
 These properties will never change.

 So the only property that can be updated on a QR code is the `locationDescription`.
 To update that property the merchant simply has to call the same endpoint used for creating the QR code with the new `locationDescription` and then the QR code will be updated accordingly.